 - This kit helps build essential skills for the future for kids aged 4-12.

-- The safe and non-toxic pieces are certified for play.
+- The safe and non-toxic items are certified for play.

-- Using the clear and simple instructions, you have everything you need to build a great project
+- Using the clear and simple instructions, you have everything you need to make a great project

 Woodworking Projects for Kids Buyer’s Guide

-Keeping your kids occupied with a simple woodworking project can help keep them away from trouble and give you some peace and quiet.
-Woodworking projects for kids do not have to be difficult, there are a lot of woodworking projects for kids that come with everything you need.
-The important thing is to note that they are safe for kids to make.
+Woodworking projects for kids do not have to be difficult, there are a lot of great woodworking projects for kids that come with everything you need.
 Let’s take a look at some features to look out for when buying DIY woodwork projects for your kids.

 What to Look for When Buying Woodworking Projects for Kids?